TimTree/AMD-direct-restock-helper/README.md

 **How can I make sure this extension isn't malicious?**

 The extension is completely open source.
 If I really wanted to mess with your data, I've chosen a horrible way to do it. ;)

-If you don't trust the compiled `.crx` release, you can download the source directly and load the extension unpacked.

 The extension also cannot auto-update, killing any chance of me pulling a bait-and-switch.
 Whenever an update releases, you can inspect all the code changes to your satisfaction before installing.